aws-samples/machine-learning-samples/social-media/README.md

     python gather-data.py @awscloud

-Substituting your company's twitter handle instead of `@awscloud`.
+Substituting your company's Twitter handle instead of `@awscloud`.
 This will write the tweets to a file called `line_separated_tweets_json.txt`.

-Also, you need to create a file called `twitter.credentials.json` with your own twitter API keys.
+Also, you need to create a file called `twitter.credentials.json` with your own Twitter API keys.
 See [https://dev.twitter.com/oauth/overview/application-owner-access-tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) for how to set these values up.